nozo-tech/sushiroll/SECURITY.md

 ## Reporting a Vulnerability

 At Sushiroll, we take security seriously.
-If you discover any security issues or vulnerabilities within the project, please report them to our security team by emailing [eliotvonecklie@email.com](mailto:eliotvonecklie@email.com).
+If you discover any security issues or vulnerabilities within the project, please report them to our security team by emailing [kyokotoreno@proton.me](mailto:kyokotoreno@proton.me).
 We appreciate your responsible disclosure, and we will work to promptly address and fix the issue.

 ## Expectations